-Get the credits you’ve always wanted.
+Get the diploma you’ve always wanted.

 To proceed with admission into OES as a mature student please read the scenario that fits your circumstance and follow those steps accordingly: